dariusstrasel/simple_debug_log/README.md

 # Overview:
 A Python library for creating priority-sorted debug logs to support application telemetry.

+# How to install:

+Temporary directions:

+1. Clone repo
+2. Copy 'main.py' into your project
+3. Import 'main' into your project (Should probably rename to avoid namespace pollution.)
+4. Call helper methods as needed.

+TODO: Add package to PYPI?
+Im sure there are a million other log libraries.

 # How to Use:
 Use **debug.info(), debug.api(), or debug.critical()**, the same way you'd use print().
 The difference between these three respective methods is their output.